thomasmichaelwallace/postBox/README.md

 * From the New Message Window right click on the ribbon, select 'Customize the Ribbon' (In 2007 you can only customise the Quick-Access toolbar.)
 * On the customisation dialog, use the left-hand (Choose commands from:) drop-down to select 'Macros'.
 * You can then add 'Project1.QuickLink' and 'Project1.ScanAttach' (see below for descriptions) using the 'Add >>' button.
 * If prompted you'll need to make a new group for these buttons.
-I reccomend keeping the 'New Mail Message' menu selected on the right-hand plane and pressing 'New Group', pressing 'Rename', and calling it 'postBox'.
+I recommend keeping the 'New Mail Message' menu selected on the right-hand plane and pressing 'New Group', pressing 'Rename', and calling it 'postBox'.
 * Use the 'Rename' button after the 'Add >>' button to choose better names and icons for the postBox commands; the decision of which, I'll leave to your good selves...

 Usage